From A Wiki of Ice and Fire

 He lost an eye during the Blackfyre Rebellion and rarely covered the empty socket with a patch, preferring to display his scar and empty socket to the world.
 He wore his white hair straight and to his shoulders, with the front brushed forward to cover his missing eye.

-A strong warrior, Brynden carried the Valyrian sword Dark Sister, but he preferred his weirwood longbow and was an expert archer.
-Brynden served on the small council of his half-brother Daeron II Targaryen (on which he presumably served as Master of Whisperers).
-During the Blackfyre Rebellion, Brynden remained loyal to King Daeron, and commanded a group of longbowmen called the Raven's Teeth.
-At the Battle of the Redgrass Field, he lost an eye fighting his half-brother, Bittersteel.
-His Raven's Teeth ultimately gained the Weeping Ridge, and rained arrows down on Daemon Blackfyre from 300 yards away.
-Daemon and his twin sons were killed.
-For this, people would name Brynden a kinslayer.
+A strong warrior, Brynden carried the Valyrian sword Dark Sister, but preferred to use his weirwood longbow and was an expert archer.
+Brynden served on the small council of his half-brother Daeron II Targaryen (on which he presumably served as the Master of Whisperers).
+During the Blackfyre Rebellion, Brynden remained loyal to King Daeron, and commanded a group of long bowmen called the Raven's Teeth.
+At the Battle of the Redgrass Field, he lost an eye fighting his half-brother Bittersteel.
+The Raven's Teeth ultimately gained the Weeping Ridge, and rained arrows down onto Daemon Blackfyre from 300 yards away, killing Daemon and his twin sons.
+For this people would name Brynden a kinslayer.
 After the war he advocated a hard line against the rebels, winning out over Prince Baelor's call for leniency.

 There was also a drought that lasted at least two years, causing many smallfolk to leave their lands in search of somewhere the rain still fell.
-Bloodraven ordered them to return to their own lands, but few obeyed.
+Bloodraven ordered them to return to their own lands but few obeyed.
 Indeed they blamed Bloodraven, cursing him as a kinslayer.
 Many of them became robbers.
-It was widely held that travel was less safe under Aerys's reign than it had been under his father's.
-Prices increased as trade dwindled.
+Prices increased as trade dwindled, and it was widely held that travel was less safe under Aerys's reign then it had been under that of his father.

-In another conflict within the realm that year, Ser Otho Bracken, the Brute of Bracken was expected to succeed to the lordship of Stone Hedge.
+In another conflict within the realm that year Ser Otho Bracken, known as the Brute of Bracken, was expected to succeed to the lordship of Stone Hedge.
 Not wanting to see such a man in power, the traditional Bracken rivals of House Blackwood were expected to start a war to root him out.
 Bloodraven, being born of half-Blackwood ancestry, would not have been inclined to stop it.

-As "Lord Bloodraven", Brynden was rumored to be a sinister sorcerer, effectively ruling the kingdom "with spies and spells".
-A popular riddle asked "How many eyes does Lord Bloodraven have?
+As "Lord Bloodraven", Brynden was rumored to be a sinister sorcerer who effectively ruled the kingdom "with spies and spells".
+A popular riddle asked was,"How many eyes does Lord Bloodraven have?
 A thousand eyes, and one".
 The events of The Sworn Sword take place during his reign as Hand, though he does not personally take part in the story.
-At that time he had the mistrust of the king's brother, Maekar, supposedly due to counsel from the High Septon.
+At that time he had the mistrust of the king's brother Maekar, supposedly due to counsel from the High Septon.